serverless/blog/posts/2017-10-04-serverless-express-rest-api.md

 # Creating and deploying a single endpoint

-Let's start with something easy - deploying a single endpoint.
+Let's start with something easy—deploying a single endpoint.
 First, create a new directory with a `package.json` file:

 ```bash
 $ mkdir my-express-application && cd my-express-application